Professor by special appointment in Telecommunications and Technology Law

 Joint Chair in Telecommunications Law: Serge Gijrath and Gera van Duijvenvoorde

-As of November 2013, Serge Gijrath has been working as a professor by special appointment in Telecommunications Law (0,2 FTE).
+As of November 2013, Serge Gijrath has been working as a professor by special appointment in Telecommunications and Technology Law (0,2 FTE).
 He was appointed by the “Stichting Telecommunicatierecht”.
 Serge combines his part-time appointment with a job as a lawyer at the law firm C- Legal in Amsterdam.
 C- Legal has granted him dispensation for one day a week during his part-time appointment at the University.

 Research areas and interests